EduCodeBe/sec2016/_posts/2016-04-06-Program-published.md

 #### <a name="apetit"></a>Antide Petit
 ![aa]({{ site.url }}/img/rmll.png)

-> Antide Petit is works as a IT security intern for NBS-System.
+> Antide Petit works as a IT security intern for NBS-System.
 He is one of the MOWR developer.

 <a name="binsec"></a>
 <br>